kernelkit/infix/doc/branding.md

 is the base name for the "unique:ified" hostname + the last three octets of the base MAC[^1] address, e.g., `infix-c0-ff-ee`.
-This in turn is the hostname that is set at first boot and also advertised by device discovery protocols like SSDP, mDNS/SD and LLDP.
+This in turn is the hostname that is set at first boot and also advertised by device discovery protocols like mDNS-SD and LLDP.

 See the help texts for the *Infix Branding* settings to understand which ones are mandatory and which are optional, menuconfig does not